A Stochastic Block Model Approach for the Analysis of Multilevel Networks: an Application to the Sociology of Organizations: Introduction

-Also, note that the multiplex SBM approach applied to a multilevel network suggested by \cite{barbillon2017stochastic} is only applicable when the number of individuals and organizations are not too different.
-Indeed it requires to duplicate the data of the inter-organizational level to fit the size of the inter-individual's one.
-Furthermore it only provides a clustering on the individuals and not on both the individuals and the organizations.
-In contrast, our MLVSBM does not need to modify the data to obtain a bi-clustering of the nodes.
+Also, note that the multiplex SBM approach applied to a multilevel network suggested by \cite{barbillon2017stochastic} is only applicable when the numbers of individuals and organizations are close.
+Indeed it requires to duplicate the data of the inter-organizational level to fit the size of the inter-individual level.
+Furthermore, it only provides a clustering of the individuals and not two clusterings, one of the individuals and one of the organizations. \OA{}{In contrast, our MLVSBM does not need to transform the data into a multiplex network and is able to obtain a clustering of the nodes within each level}.

 If we release the constraint of the unique affiliation, then the inter-level can be modeled by a latent block model and we obtain a particular case of the multipartite SBM of \cite{bar2018block}.
-However, then the interactions between individuals and organizations are considered on the same level as the affiliations, and the clustering might be strongly influenced by the number of individuals in each organization.
+However, the interactions between individuals and organizations are considered at the same level as the affiliations, and the clustering might be strongly influenced by the number of individuals in each organization.

 Finally, our work is also different from the SBM with edges covariates \citep{mariadassou2010uncovering} with the individuals as nodes and the inter-organizational network as edges covariates.
 Indeed, in that case, the clustering obtained for the individuals is the remaining structure of the inter-individual level once the effect of the covariates has been taken into account.
 In addition, this model does not provide a clustering of the organizations.